 I also had a similar experience in Italy, with their fast train: before I left my accommodation, I checked online the price for Frecciarossa – Florence to Bologna, but when I bought the tickets at the train station just half an hour later, they were more expensive.

 You should also ask yourself if you need to get a rental at your destination.
-If you do, then book it in advance.
-While most of the time, you’ll be able to find a car at the airport of your destination, that’s not a guarantee.
+If you do, then book it in advance!
+While most of the time, you’ll be able to find a car at the airport of your destination as well, that’s not a guarantee.

 And if you’re unlucky, then that will translate into a lot of time lost and added stress for you and neither is a good start to a nice holiday.
 Besides many companies have discounted rates online, so pre-booking your rental can save you some money.